Pressure-Cooker Saucy Italian Chicken

 - 1/4 cup grated Parmesan cheese

 - Place chicken in a 6-qt. electric pressure cooker.
 Top with tomatoes, artichokes, Italian seasoning and garlic salt.
-Lock lid; make sure vent is closed.
-Select manual setting; adjust pressure to high and set time for 10 minutes.
-When finished cooking, allow pressure to naturally release for 10 minutes, then quick-release any remaining pressure according to manufacturer's directions.
+Lock lid; close pressure-release valve.
+Adjust to pressure-cook on high for 10 minutes.
+Let pressure release naturally for 10 minutes; quick-release any remaining pressure.
 Sprinkle with cheeses before serving.

 Test Kitchen tip